Are you worried about breastfeeding after a C-section birth?

 Football Hold – Is perfect for keeping the weight of baby off your scar.
 It’s also ideal for avoiding IV drips as you can use a pillow to support baby rather than your arm.

 You may want to bring extra pillows or blankets to the hospital to help position you better.
 Don’t be afraid to ask staff for help if you are struggling.
 Until you are mobilizing you’ll need help lifting baby or changing their diaper.
-If your IV is causing problems, ask staff if it can be removed, or re-sited to make feeding easier.
+If your IV is causing problems, ask the staff if it can be removed, or re-sited to make feeding easier.

 There are a few things you need to consider about your baby’s condition after a C-section.

 It’s very common for a baby to become sleepy after a C-section.
 They are just as exhausted as you from the birth.
 We highly recommend learning how to hand express your colostrum.
-That way if baby is too sleepy to feed you can give them colostrum by spoon.
+That way if your baby is too sleepy to feed you can give them colostrum by spoon.
 It’s crammed full of calories to give you baby energy to wake and feed.
 Always put baby to the breast before you express, as they are much for efficient at emptying your breast.

 Unless there is a medical reason, your baby does not need to be given formula supplements.
-If they do need to be supplemented it may be possible to offer expressed milk rather than formula.
-Giving formula can hurt your milk supply as your breasts think you don’t need as much for baby.
+If they do need to be supplementing it may be possible to offer expressed milk rather than formula.
+Giving formula can hurt your milk supply as your breasts think you don’t need as much for your baby.
 Remember the more milk you remove from the breast (nursing or expressing) the more you make.

 Baby in Special Care